talkable/talkable-docs/source/optional/referrals_approval.rst

    that may be combined to get larger discounts on your site.
    Do not be afraid to make changes in your approvals policy.
-   If necessary, move to manual approvals of your program for a short period of time to diagnose any issues and then re configure your approval process and fraud settings to address those issues.
+   If necessary, move to manual approvals of your program for a short period of time to diagnose any issues and then re-configure your approval process and fraud settings to address those issues.

    |